 11. RISK FACTORS: The level of risk is an important factor in determining the approval of the project.
 Coercion is considered a risk factor.
 If you are using your own students or employees as participants, they are considered to be at risk.
-If you are collecting personal, identifiable information such as gender, religion, salary, place of employment, etc., your participants may be at a higher risk for a breach of privacy.
+If you are collecting personal, identifiable information such as gender, religion, sexual orientation, salary, place of employment, etc., your participants may be at a higher risk for a breach of privacy.
 Indicate the appropriate risk factors by checking yes or no for each risk criteria.

 12. BENEFITS: Describe any benefit to the participants for taking part in this research study and how this project will add to the generalizable knowledge of the subject field.

-13. COMPENSATION: If you plan to pay participants to take part in this project, indicate what you will be paying them and how often you will be paying them.
+13. COMPENSATION: If you plan to pay participants to take part in this project, indicate what and when you will be paying them.
 If you are offering other inducements (a lottery, a free meal, course credit), describe the type of compensation and how it will be offered.

 14. SUBMISSION MATERIAL: The IRB must review copies of all final material that the will be presented to participants.
 This material should be attached to your IRB application.
 The IRB cannot approve a project without a complete and accurate application and two final copies of all supporting material.
 Indicate what material you have attached to the IRB application.

 16. SUBMISSION INFORMATION: Make sure you provide two complete copies (one original, one copy) of the IRB application including all attachments.
 Applications can be mailed or hand delivered to the IRB Office in Room 250 in the Administration Building.